wendy reid - tree pieces

 The processes attempt to reflect the inter-connection of all things (including ourselves) in nature.
 In performance, an attempt is made at a spontaneous unforced and unblocked growing of sound and silence in which emphasis is placed on formation rather than pre-established form, as in the building and shaping of cell-like units in living processes.

-The Tree Pieces have been performed and broadcast throughout the United States, Europe and Asia by the Abel-Steinberg-Winant Trio, the San Francisco Contemporary Music Players, the Kronos Quartet, Other Minds 19 Festival (Charles Amirkhanian), Mills Performing Group, Mills Contemporary Performance Ensemble (Steed Cowart), the New Music Works Ensemble (Phil Collins), the San Francisco String Quartet (Nathan Rubin), Ensemble Klee, Ruffled Feathers, Brassiosaurus, Tree Ensemble, and others.
+The Tree Pieces have been performedi internationally by ensembles including the Kronos Quartet, the San Francisco Contemporary Music Players, the Abel-Steinberg-Winant Trio, the Other Minds Festival, New Music Works, sfSOUND, the Mills Performing Group, the Mills Contemporary Ensemble (Steed Cowart), the San Francisco String Quartet (Nathan Rubin), Ensemble Klee, Brassiosarus (Tomita-Djll-Heglin), Ruffled Feathers, sfSOUND, the Bird Ensemble, and others.

 TREE PIECES is an on-going set of musical processes which attempt to reflect nature's manner of operations.
 Because the pattern or order of nature functions as a single process without division, contrary to the state of control in which there exists a duality (-one element commanding and the other obeying), control in the compositional process is removed by varying degrees from piece to piece.